kongtest/athanhcong.github.com/_posts/2013-03-22-mooc-motivation-problem.md

 Last, "Massive" is a problem.
 Massive means if you drop, no one care about you.
 Don't expect your teacher or classmate care that you are falling behind.

 Teaching and nudging come together.
-Education need to be with motivation.
+Education needs to be with motivation.

-PS: And we, the team behinds [Challenge App](https://www.facebook.com/appcenter/challenge-app), are fighting to help.
+PS: And we, the team behinds [Challenge App](https://www.facebook.com/appcenter/challenge-app), are fighting to help!